Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

 RL methods represent an alternative approach to estimating DTRs that have gained popularity due to their success in addressing challenging sequential decision-making problems, without the need to fully model the underlying generative distribution.
-The connection between statistics and RL–previously confined to the computer science and control theory literature–was bridged by~\cite{murphy2005generalization}, who proposed to estimate optimal DTRs with Q-learning~\citep{watkins89_rl, sutton18_rl}.
-Promptly, a large body of research has embraced the use of Q-learning, combined with various parametric, semi-parametric, and non-parametric strategies \citep{murphy2005generalization, chakraborty2013statistical, chakraborty2014dynamic, laber2014interactive} for modelling the Q-function.

-Q-learning and the semi-parametric strategies of \cite{murphy2003optimal} and \cite{robins2004optimal} are \textit{indirect methods}: optimal DTRs are indirectly obtained by first estimating an optimal objective function (typically, an expectation of the outcome variable such as the Q-function), and then get the associated (optimal) policy.
-Contrarily, IPTW-based strategies \citep{robins2000marginal, murphy2001marginal, wang2012evaluation}, seek optimal policies by directly looking for the policy (within a class of policies) that maximises an objective (e.g., the expected return), without postulating an outcome model \citep{zhao2012estimating}; they are regarded as \textit{direct methods}.
-In the RL literature, direct and indirect methods are sometimes referred to as \textit{model-free} and \textit{model-based} algorithms~\citep{Atkeson97acomparison, sutton18_rl}.
-However, more subtle classifications~\citep[see e.g.,][]{guan2019direct, sugiyama2015statistical} tend to make a clearer separation between the two categories in the sense that direct/indirect are used for the learning process, while model-free/model-based refer to the modelling assumptions for the environment.
-A graphical illustration is provided in \textsc{Fig.}~\ref{fig: RL-taxonomy}.
+The connection between statistics and RL (previously confined to the computer science and control theory literature) was bridged by Murphy~\cite{murphy2005generalization}, who proposed estimating optimal DTRs with Q-learning~\citep{watkins89_rl, sutton18_rl}.
+Promptly, a large body of research has embraced the use of Q-learning, integrating various parametric, semiparametric, and nonparametric strategies \citep{murphy2005generalization, chakraborty_statistical_2013, chakraborty_dynamic_2014, laber2014interactive} to model the Q-function.
+Q-learning and the semiparametric strategies of Murphy~\cite{murphy_optimal_2003} and Robins~\cite{robins2004optimal} are considered \textit{indirect methods}: optimal DTRs are indirectly obtained by first estimating an optimal objective function (e.g., the Q-function), and then getting the associated (optimal) policy.
+In contrast, IPW-based strategies~\citep{robins2000marginal, murphy2001marginal, wang2012evaluation} seek optimal policies by directly looking for the policy (within a prespecified class of policies) that maximizes an objective function (e.g., the expected return), without postulating an outcome model \citep{zhao2012estimating}; they are regarded as \textit{direct methods}.

-In what follows, we review existing RL techniques for developing DTRs, covering both finite- and indefinite-horizon settings, and adopting the direct vs indirect taxonomy, in line with current DTRs literature~\citep{chakraborty2014dynamic}.